 Prerequisite: Satisfactory completion of all mandated courses in reading, mathematics, English, and English for Academic Purposes.

 Introduction to fundamental biological principles emphasizing common attributes of all living organisms.
 Unifying concepts include chemical structure of living matter, structure and function of the cell, specialized cells, major metabolic functions, control systems, reproduction, genetics, evolution and ecology.
 Prerequisite for advanced biology courses.
 Students should be prepared to complete college level reading, writing, and mathematics assignments as part of this course.
 This course meets the General Education science requirements for graduation.
 (Special Fee $58.00).

 Same as BSC 1010C with honors content.
 Honors program permission required.
 (Special Fee: $58.00).

 Prerequisite: Minimum grade of C in BSC 1010C or BSC 1010H

 A continuation of BSC1010C.
-Includes an analysis of biological systems at the organismal and supraorganismal levels: unity and diversity of life, organismal structure and function.
-Will examine such topics as: Darwinism, origin of life, diversity, and origin of Eukaryotes, evolution and diversity of the three Domains; animal and plant morphology, reproduction, development of animal behavior, population biology and ecology.
+Includes an analysis of biological systems at the organismal and supraorganismal levels: Unity and diversity of life, organismal structure and function.
+Will examine such topics as: Darwinism, origin of life, diversity and origin of Eukaryotes, evolution and diversity of the three Domains; animal and plant morphology, reproduction, development of animal behavior, population biology and ecology.
 Students should be prepared to complete college level reading, writing, and mathematics assignments as part of this course.
 This course meets the General Education science requirements for graduation.
 (Special Fee $75.00).